maulikdave-fh/notes/software-architecture/31-API-Design-RPC.md

 1. RPC revolves more around actions and less around data / resources

 2. In RPC, every action is a new method with a different name and signature.
 We can define many methods / actions without limitation

+### Popular RPC Frameworks & Technologies
+#### gRPC
+gRPC is a modern open source high performance Remote Procedure Call (RPC) framework.
+It was originally developed by Google in 2015 as the next generation of its own internal RPC infrastructure.

+It uses HTTP/2 as its transport protocol and Protocol Buffers as its Interface Description Language. gRPC currently supports the multiple languages.

+#### Apache Thrift
+Thrift is a lightweight, language-independent software stack for point-to-point RPC.

+Thrift makes it easy for programs written in different programming languages to share data and call remote procedures since it supports more than 28 languages, including C++, Java, Python, Go, Scala, Swift, PHP, Ruby, Perl, C#, JavaScript, Node.js, and other languages.

+Thrift was created at Facebook for "scalable cross-language services development".
+It uses its own Interface Description Language called Thrift interface description language.

+### Java Remote Method Invocation (RMI)

+RPC framework that allows one Java virtual machine to invoke methods on an object running in another Java virtual machine.

+RMI uses Java as the Interface Description Language.